viam-modules/event-manager/README.md

 "triggered_camera" -  For computer vision triggers, the triggered camera.

+The following are also sent in the *template_vars* object for email only (if_include_image is true):

-"image_base64" - For computer vision triggers, the base64 string representation of the image.
+"media_base64" - For computer vision triggers, the base64 string representation of the image.

+"media_mime_type" - For computer vision triggers, the MIME type of the image.

 #### actions